Some FAQs for people on the fence

 It’s not entirely clear to us, either!
 The general idea of these types of sessions (which make up most of the program) is that our attendees are shaping the program and the organization.
 We are a service organization, and we want our conferences to be a place for people with common interests and goals to get together and work towards those goals.
 Many of the projects that have come out of previous SIPS meetings were ideas that sprang up during these kinds of informal sessions, and attendees took the ideas and ran with them.

-In short, we really hope you’ll consider coming to SIPS.
+In short, we really hope you’ll consider attending the SIPS conference.
 Most importantly, if you feel like you don’t have enough experience of expertise to come to SIPS, please don’t worry!
-You won’t be alone, and if you’re curious about improving psychology, we’d love for you to come!
+You won’t be alone, and if you’re curious about improving psychology, we’d love for you to join us.